brongo/idSaveDecompressor/README.md

 idSaveDecompressor is a tool for decompressing DOOM Eternal saved games (game_duration.dat).
 This makes it possible to read and edit the file in a hex editor.

+This initial release is a proof of concept.
+Future releases will simplify the import/export process, and include support for editing/modifying the save data.

-__*Make sure you have a backup*__ - This tool does not take backups.
+__*Important:*__ Make sure you have a backup of your save data.
+This tool does not take backups.
 You can easily corrupt your save data by using these tools incorrectly.
 I do not take responsibility for any file corruption or loss of data that may occur.

 ## Requirements